Fitsum-Kebede/BookBite-Portfolio-Project/README.md

 # Introduction

-The Restaurant Reservation System is a web application developed to simplify the process of making reservation at our restaurant.
+BookBite Restaurant Reservation System is a web application developed to show case our resturant and to simplify the process of making reservation at our restaurant.
 It provides users with , view menus, and make reservations seamlessly.

 # Features